What does credit card travel insurance cover, and what exclusions matter most?

-Credit card travel insurance offers financial protection against trip cancellations, delays, lost baggage, rental car damage, and travel accidents when you pay for your trip with an eligible card.
 Read the full article to learn more about the best travel credit cards and how their insurance benefits can protect your next trip.

-You planned the trip of a lifetime months ago, but you end up hospitalized the morning you’re due to fly to your destination.
+You planned the trip of a lifetime months ago, but you end up getting sick and hospitalized right before you’re due to fly to your destination.
 Or, you arrive at your vacation spot, but your luggage is nowhere to be found.
+Before you write your adventure off as a financial loss or go into panic mode, think about how you paid for your trip.
+If you used your credit card, your luck may soon improve.

 Travel insurance can protect your wallet should an unpleasant and unforeseen situation occur during your trip, such as lost luggage, a delayed flight, or an injury.
 Typically, your policy will reimburse you for expenses you incur due to a covered event up to a predetermined limit.
 The insurance may also include coordination services, such as help arranging medical treatment after a travel accident.